Harrytown Catholic High School: Accommodation

 The school is situated in modern accommodation.
 The original school includes science labs, design and technology rooms, a drama studio and an assembly hall, in addition to offices and administration areas.
 An extensive building programme was introduced in 1995 resulting in a new sports hall, library, music rooms, business studies classrooms, and food technology rooms.
 Additionally, the science labs were upgraded.
 Further improvements in 2002 included new art rooms, MFL classrooms, new ICT rooms and further improvements to the science labs.
 ICT has been integrated into all parts of the school, with wireless internet and interactive whiteboards in most classrooms.
 The school also includes tennis courts and playing fields, along with outdoor areas available for work in areas such as science and geography.

 Academics

 The school day is structured into five lessons, plus breaks, lunch and registration.
 With lessons lasting one hour each, the entire school day is six hours and 40 minutes, from 8:55 am to 3:35 pm.
+The five minutes between 3:30 pm and 3:35 pm are designated as "Prayer Time".
 The timetable runs on a two-week cycle.

 From Year 7 to 9, students share similar subjects, and most are taught in mixed ability groups.
 Students are provided with learning support as required.
 In Year 9, students choose optional subjects to study at GCSE level or equivalent, in addition to compulsory subjects.